storacha/specs/w3-space.md

 #### Capabilities

 In web2, a user _(which could be an individual or an organization)_ directly correlates to a (name) space _(usually behind a walled garden)_ they're given access to.
-In this model, a user signs into their space using credentials or a server issued (secret) token to gain an access to set of capabilities with-in a bound (name) space.
+In this model, a user authenticates using credentials or a server issued (secret) authorization token to gain an access to set of capabilities with-in a bound (name) space.

 > If there is a notion of sharing capabilities it's usually limited & very domain specific.
 Sharing across applications is extremely rare and usually involves large cross-organizational efforts.

 With a [UCAN][] based authorization model, things are different.
-User creates a (name)space _(addressed by [did:key][] URI)_ locally and can delegate any set of capabilities to the user agent _(also addressed by [did:key][] URI)_ which acts on their behalf.
-This allows an agent to invoke any of the delegated capabilities or to delegate them to _another_ user agent, so they could invoke them.
+User creates a (name)space _(addressed by [did:key][] URI)_ locally and can delegate set of capabilities to an agent _(also addressed by [did:key][] URI)_ that acts on their behalf.
+This allows an agent to invoke any of the delegated capabilities or to (re)delegate them to _another_ user, so they could invoke them.
 This model enables a wide range of possibilities that are difficult to impossible in the web2 model.
-Capabilities are the protocol and there for sharing, and interop at every layer is the baseline.
+Capabilities are the protocol, therefor sharing and interop is built into every layer of the stack.
 Inevitably this breaks 1 to 1 correlation between users and spaces.
-Instead each user may have access to a multitude of spaces (that they either own or were delegated capabilities to) and a multitude of users may have access to the same space.
+Instead each user may have access to a multitude of spaces (that they either own or were delegated capabilities to) and a multitude of users may have access to the same (shared) space.

 > The implications of this are tremendous, we are no longer building apps behind walled gardens, but rather tap into the rich network of information with self describing protocols

 #### Providers

 As we have above established, users create, own, and manage access to their space through the capabilities that can be delegated.
-However, owning a `store/add` capability to some `did:key:zAlice` space does not magically let me store data in that space.
-Something needs to provide a `store/add` capability.
-A user can contract a "storage provider" and add it to their (or anyone else's) space, in turn making it possible for a anyone with `store/add` capability for a space with a store provider to store some data.
+However, owning a `store/add` capability to some `did:key:zAlice` space does not imply it can be invoked, something needs to provide that capability.
+A user can contract a "storage provider" which they can add it to their (or anyone else's) space, in turn making it possible for a anyone with `store/add` capability to a space with a store provider to store data.

-Providers are like services that you add to a space so they can handle capabilities they provide when they are invoked.
+Providers are services which user can add to a space so they can handle provided capabilities when they are invoked.

 #### Funding

 Direct correlation between a user and a space in the Web 2 model leads to a system in which users fund their space (by money or their privacy).

 Decoupling users from spaces enables all kinds of funding strategies.
-I can hire a storage provider and add it to my space, but I also can hire a provider and add it to some common goods space I would like to financially support.
-Just like every capability can be shared, just the same every space can be crowd funded, because we decoupled space from the capability providers.
+User can hire a storage provider and add it to their space.
+User can also hire a provider and add it to some common goods space they would like to financially support.
+Just like every capability can be shared, just the same, every space can be crowd funded, because space is decoupled from the capability provider(s).

 ## Specification